 Documented CSF abnormalities include ALL of the following:

-PCR-based direct detection of B. burgdorferi in CSF samples may be considered medically necessary in patients with a short duration of neurologic symptoms (<14 days) during the window between exposure and production of detectable antibodies.
+PCR-based direct detection of B. burgdorferi in CSF samples may be considered medically necessary and may replace serologic documentation of infection in patients with a short duration of neurologic symptoms (<14 days) during the window between exposure and production of detectable antibodies.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.